jupyterhub/mybinder.org-deploy/docs/source/command_snippets.md

 Test that launches succeed on the new nodes by visiting https://staging.mybinder.org/v2/gh/binderhub-ci-repos/requirements/master

+> Note: You might have to restart one of the ingress pods named `staging-nginx-ingress-controller-*` as they will both be on cordoned nodes and hence not receiving traffic.
+The symptom of this is that https://staging.mybinder.org does not load anymore.

-Once this is verified to be successful, the old nodes pool can be drained:
+Once this is verified to be successful, the old node pool can be drained:

 ```bash
 kubectl drain --force --delete-local-data --ignore-daemonsets --grace-period=0 $node